MSCI-245-342/lab-hw-basicbooks/instructions.md

 ```
 You can ignore the files created in the `test` directory.
 You will have a different number in front of your _create_books.rb file.
 That number is a timestamp.

 What you've done is make a "migration".
 This is a ruby script for making changes to the database.
-The beauty of this is that all of our work on the database is recorded in scripts that can be replayed to build a system exactly the same way on other machine, for example in our deploy version in the cloud on Heroku.
+The beauty of this is that all of our work on the database is recorded in scripts that can be replayed to build a system exactly the same way on another machine, for example in our deploy version in the cloud on Heroku.

 The migration can be found in `db/migrate/` in the specific file output in your terminal.
 Go open that file, and you will see: